About the brave keynote

 It’s the brave people who make history.

 I wanted to know if bravery really matters for executives’ business impact.
-So together with The Marketing Society and Kantar, I conducted the world’s largest study on brave customer leadership—with over 1,000 business leaders from over 60 countries.
-Here‘s the surprising result:
+So together with The Marketing Society and Kantar, I conducted the world’s largest study on brave customer leadership—with over 1,000 business leaders.
+Here‘s the surprising result: successful leaders are’t brave all the time—they are brave when it really matters.

 Bravery = purpose minus fear